hdinsight/hdinsight.github.io/ClusterCRUD/hdinsight-udr.md

-# My Cluster Creation Fails Due To
+# My Cluster Creation Fails Due To an Issue with User-defined Routes (UDR)

 ## Issue
 You have set up an UDR for your cluster, and you encounter a failure with: